 - If you have contacted us and require us to reply to you, your information is needed to enable us to make contact with you.

 Please note that personal information will only be displayed on the website with the individual’s opt-in consent.

 9. When and why we share your information at Norfolk Screen

 Sometimes, in order to process your enquiry, we need to share the information that you give us; either with external organisations or businesses such examples include District Councils, Location settings/Scouts/Managers, Production Companies, Creative England, Studio, Facilities, Legal Teams, Agencies, Accountants and all those involved with the nature of your enquiry.

 A few examples of how and why we share your data are:

 - If you are making a filming enquiry that wishes to make use of services within the Local Authority, we may need to ensure that they are aware of your interest and/or allow them to communicate with you directly in order that the request can be processed efficiently

-- If your request cannot be accommodated within Norfolk Screen’s location database, we may refer you to the wider databases held by Creative England or other agencies in order that alternatives can be identified.
+- If your request cannot be accommodated within Norfolk Screen’s locations directory, we may refer you to other wider databases held by Creative England, for example, or other relevant agencies in order that alternatives can be identified.